 If you’re gunning for an 800, you can’t afford to make those little mistakes on questions where you know the concept and how to do it, but your execution of the question doesn’t match your knowledge.
 Most often, this happens because you’re rushing.

-Though the SAT is now a computer-adaptive test, and depending on how well you’re doing, you might get an easier or a harder second module, the Math modules themselves tend to be easiest at the beginning.
+Though the SAT is now a computer-adaptive test, and depending on how well you’re doing, you might get an easier or a harder second module, the individual Math modules both tend to be easiest at the beginning.
 As you progress within a module, the questions tend to get harder.
 (This isn’t a perfect science, but it’s roughly what I've seen.)
 So what I need you to do is avoid the temptation to totally rush through those first questions in each module just because they’re easier.

 4. Learn the most important Math shortcuts.